Teaching Team: Dr. Charles, Mrs Karnati and Ms Edmed

 In this unit, the we will develop our understanding of computer systems and how information is transferred between systems and devices.
 For Term 2 our unit of learning is entitled ‘Creating media - Video production’.
 This unit gives us the opportunity to learn how to create short videos in groups.
 At the conclusion of the unit, we have the opportunity to reflect on and assess our progress in creating a video.

-PE and Swimming this term will be on Mondays; please ensure that your child comes to school on a Monday wearing their PE kit as well as bringing their swimming kit!
+PE this term will be on Mondays and Thursdays; please ensure that your child brings their PE kit in on these days.

 Homework will be given out on a Thursday and needs to be completed in your child’s Homework Book by the following Tuesday.
 The Homework tasks will also be put on the blog at the beginning of the week.
 It will consist of the following: